-Without a chosen successor to Muhammad, his death ushered in an era of infighting that eventually split Islam into 2 sects, Shias and Sunnis.
+Without a chosen successor to Muhammad, his death ushered in an era of infighting that eventually split Islam into 2 sects,

+Shias and Sunnis.
 This divide persists and occasionally causes conflict in the region today.
 Sunni Muslims began moving beyond Arabia shortly after Muhammad's death, making their way to Iraq in 638.

 Since its introduction, Islam has been a defining factor in shaping the region's cultures, societies, and political systems.
 Today, Islam is the official religion of each of the Gulf States.
 Further, the majority of the region's non-citizen residents are also Muslim.
-While the Arab Gulf is also home to some religious minorities - primarily Christians, Hindus, Buddhists, Baha'is - recognize or protect religious freedom.
-While conversion from Islam is punishable by death, Saudi courts rarely inflict this sentence and instead issue lengthy prison sentences and lashings as punishment.
-Although the Iraqi constitution guarantees religious freedom, the government has been unable to stop recent acts of violence against Shia Muslims, Christians, and others.
+While the Arab Gulf is also home to some religious minorities - primarily Christians, Hindus, Buddhists, Baha'is - these